jrolf/cgem/README.md

 CGEM offers a sophisticated framework for data analysis, combining the strengths of various statistical and machine learning methodologies.
 Its flexibility, coupled with the ability to model complex and non-linear relationships, makes it a valuable tool for data scientists and analysts.
 The iterative optimization process ensures model robustness, and the emphasis on causal coherence enhances the interpretability of results.
 CGEM's integration of diverse effects and machine learning models positions it as a versatile tool, suitable for a wide range of applications in data-driven decision-making and advanced data science.

 ### Author's Note:
-Thanks for reading this doc!
+Thanks for reading!
 If you have further questions about this library, please message me at "james.rolfsen@think.dev" or connect with me on LinkedIn via https://www.linkedin.com/in/jamesrolfsen/  I am excited to see the many ways people use the CGEM framework in the future.
 Happy modeling!

+#### [END OF DOC]